CodingJosue/ML_WorkSpace_VSC/Chapter2/Chapter2.md

 With all this information, you should be ready to start designing the system

-1. What kind of trainning supervision?
+1. What kind of training supervision?

     * Supervised learning: Yes because our goal is to predict a price we have trainning instances